temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 #### Search Attributes maximums

-Default total maximum number of Search Attribute **keys** per Temporal Cluster is 100.
+The default total maximum number of Search Attribute **keys** per Temporal Cluster is 100.

 <!-- TODO - [How to configure maximum number of Search Attribute keys per Cluster](#) -->

-Default single Search Attribute **value** size limit is 2 KB.
+The default single Search Attribute **value** size is limited 2 KB.

 <!-- TODO - [How to configure Search Attribute value size limit](#) -->

-Total Search Attribute size: 40 KB
+The total Search Attribute size is limited to 40 KB.

 <!-- TODO - [How to configure total Search Attribute size limite](#) -->